How To Personalize Your Marketing with Variable Data Printing

-Variable data printing allows mass distribution to have a more one-on-one feel by pulling in different varaiables such as text, graphics, and images from a database.
-If you have ever conducted a mail merge using Excel or sent out an email blast, you know you can customize certain fields such as the recipient's name.
+Variable data printing allows mass distribution to have a more one-on-one feel by pulling in different variables such as text, graphics, and images from a database.
+If you have ever conducted a mail merge using Excel or sent out an email blast, you know you can customize certain fields such as the recipient’s name.
 The only way to use VDP is with digital printing.
-The software you use to print allows you to insert the variables into template.
-Without a VDP software, you cannot customize each printed piece.
-However, different softwares allow more or less features depending on the sophistication of the product.
+The software you use to print allows you to insert the variables into the template.
+Without VDP software, you cannot customize each printed piece.
+However, different software allows more or fewer features depending on the sophistication of the product.

 How can I get creative with variable data printing?

 While you are limited to what you can change on your direct mail piece, the creative options are almost limitless.
-Changing the names and the images are the two most common variables we see get changed by our clients who choose to use variable data printing.
+Changing the names and the images are the two most common variables we see get changed by our clients.
 While changing the names and images may seem basic, they can be quite complicated.
 For example, suppose you are sending a direct mail campaign to different political party members.
-Swapping out the political party's identity, via the images and color palettes, would be crucial depending on who you are sending it to.
+Swapping out the political party’s identity, via the images and color palettes, would be crucial depending on who you are sending it to.

 In general, the more creative and strategic your design is, the higher your ROI will be.

-Perhaps the most common and effective use of your data is to print offers based on customer's behaviors.
-Many e-commerce companies are using a similar tactic in their email marketing strategies but taking it to the next level can boost your sales.
-By increasing personalization in more channels, such as print, you can increase overall consumer spending up to 500% according to the E-Tailing Group.
+Perhaps the most common and effective use of your data is to print offers based on customers’ behaviors.
+Many e-commerce companies are using a similar tactic in their email marketing strategies, but taking it to the next level can boost your sales.
+By increasing personalization in more channels, such as print, you can increase overall consumer spending by up to 500% according to the E-Tailing Group.

-We've also seen a few times, companies having the same exact message and imagery but in two different languages to serve their different demographics.
+We’ve also seen companies having the same exact message and imagery but in two different languages to serve their different demographics.
 This is a creative way to use variable data printing to make your marketing more personal.

-Many B2B companies fail to make their services have that one-on-one feel which many B2C companies do but that doesn't mean it's impossible to do.
-While we have primarily been talking about using variable data in direct mail campaigns, there are many other ways you can use it such as collateral, labels, and packaging.
+Many B2B companies fail to give their services that one-on-one feel that many B2C companies do.
+However, that doesn’t mean it’s impossible to do.
+While we have primarily been talking about using variable data in direct mail campaigns, there are many other ways you can use it, such as collateral, labels, and packaging.

-One way in which business-to-business organizations could use variable data printing to customize sales materials with local sales reps or distributor's information.
+One way in which business-to-business organizations could use variable data printing is to customize sales materials with local sales reps or distributors’ information.

-The most popular example we give our clients who don't quite understand how variable data printing works is Coca-Cola.
-Coke's "Share A Coke With" campaign, started in 2014, has been one of the most successful marketing campaigns of the 21st century.
-Initially, Coke replaced it's logo on the labels of their bottles with 250 of the most popular American first names.
-Consumers were encougared to share a coke with however's name appeared on the bottle.
-Coke to this day is printing labels with variable data but they have increased their names they use to 1,000.
+The most popular example we give our clients who don’t quite understand how variable data printing works is Coca-Cola.
+Coke’s “Share A Coke With” campaign, started in 2014, has been one of the most successful marketing campaigns of the 21st century.
+Initially, Coke replaced its logo on the labels of its bottles with 250 of the most popular American first names.
+Consumers were encouraged to share a coke with whomever’s name appeared on the bottle.
+Coke to this day is printing labels with variable data, but they have increased the names they use to 1,000.